kauezatarin/Led-Controller/README.md

 # Led-Controller
-Digital controller for LED rolls to bring light inside your PC, made with Arduino compatible board
+Digital controller for LED arrays to bring light inside your PC, made with Arduino compatible board